metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 easy to see what is where, easy to use advanced search/replace or multicursor tricks.

-Performing regex operations on firewall rules in combination with multicursor feature can be done in a matter of minutes, without this strict rule design it would take an entry day and might result in bugs or random issues.
+Performing regex operations on firewall rules in combination with multicursor feature can be done in a matter of minutes, without this strict rule design it would take an entire day and might result in bugs or random issues.

 [Table of Contents](#table-of-contents)